Skip to content

 Install the top acrylic plates using M5 8mm screws:

-Secure the control box to the top of the frame with 2 rope ratchets:
+Secure the control box to the top of the frame with two rope ratchets:

 Install four M6 slide-in T-nuts into the front crossbars: